hozer89/demo/readMe.txt

-this is my file fuli of textx
+this is my file full of text